Kante injury update: Chelsea star suffers injury - Latest news, update

 The Blues face an anxious wait to see if their star central midfielder will be fit for the UEFA Champions League final in 10 days against Manchester City in Porto.

-This is a huge blow at a pivotal stage of the season for Chelsea.
+This could be a huge blow at a pivotal stage of the season for Chelsea.

+After the game his manager Thomas Tuchel gave an injury update on Kante and Kai Havertz, and was asked if they would be available for the final two games of the season.

+“I don’t know yet,” Tuchel said.
+“We will check them tomorrow.
+I have a good feeling with NG (Kante) he said he felt something but didn’t want to risk a muscle injury so I hope for Sunday.
+With Kai it is the same.”

 Kante, 30, has been sensational for Chelsea in the 2020-21 campaign, and was man of the match in their Champions League semifinal win against Real Madrid.